GeekyShiva/favouritetab-open-addon/README.md

-# favouritetab-open-addon
+#laddon
-This is a fun and learning addon made especially for firefox to open your favuorite webites on diffrent tabs simultaneously so you dont have a hassle to go to pages or type URL's .
-Install jpm and run the script and have fun
+This is an addon to open the faviourite and most used websites instantaneously